 A Greek Philosopher by the name of Heraclitus was quoted as saying “change is the only constant in life.”
 And he wrote that in 500 B.C.
 I wonder what he would say today about the constant change brought about by technology.

-There is a term in the IT world that we know and come to love that will help us with this and we know it as a storage refresh, which is a chance for a business to evaluate the direction of its data storage infrastructure and weigh the costs and benefits of trying something new.
+Storage refresh is the general process of evaluating the direction of its data storage infrastructure and weigh the costs and benefits of trying something new.
 It’s a good time to look at the current IT environment and research what other options are available that may better suit the needs of your business and increase your efficiency.

-In our time as a tech support firm here at (This can probably be rephrased – great point) of WUC Technologies that we have had many opportunities to speak with business leaders and department IT, we have come up with some common questions about the business and what they ask themselves before deciding if the time is right to refresh their datacenters and storage.
+We have had many opportunities to speak with business leaders and department IT, we have come up with some common questions about the business and what they ask themselves before deciding if the time is right to refresh their data centers and storage.
 Let’s look at some of them and see why it is important and what we will need to decide on to make it the best move possible.

 1. Why do we need a Storage Refresh?

 Storage refresh is a necessary exercise every IT department goes through every few years.
 Some IT components last longer than others.
 Servers, for instance, tend to have a shorter lifespan because of Moore’s law… the number of transistors on a microchip doubles every two years due to their data they hold and maintain throughout their lifecycle, while network switch lifespans are a bit longer.
 At some point IT components become outdated and can’t keep up with the market anymore and therefore need to be updated and refreshed by the professional gurus at WUC Technologies.
 The bottom line is that if we let our infrastructure bog us down and (the lose its systems and components, then we will lose valuable resources and let’s remember that nothing lasts forever.

 2. What are the warning signs that a Storage refresh is necessary?